Ben Shemen agricultural school, Ben Shemen, Israel

 When Israel resolved to go to war against Egypt by 1956, France evolved as the closest partner of Israel in the Middle East.
 The UK and France strategized with Israel, in its war against Egypt, to achieve their objective of taking control of the Suez Canal through a pre-planned mid-war intervention thus placing it under Anglo-French management.
 Their plan, however, failed following severe adverse response from USSR and the US.

-In 1959 Peres was elected as a member of the Knesset representing ‘Mapai’ party and became the Deputy Defense Minister, a position he held till 1965.
+In 1959 he was elected as a member of the Knesset representing ‘Mapai’ party and became the Deputy Defense Minister, a position he held till 1965.
 In 1965 he left ‘Mapai’ party along with David Ben-Gurion, who formed ‘Rafi’ party.
 He became secretary-general of the new party.
 Thereafter, ‘Mapai’, ‘Rafi’ and ‘Ahdut HaAvoda’ merged on January 23, 1968, to form the ’Israeli Labor Party’.

-Peres held several ministerial positions including Minister of Immigrant Absorption in 1969, Minister of Transportation and Communications from 1970 to 1974 and Information Minister in 1974.
+He held several ministerial positions including Minister of Immigrant Absorption in 1969, Minister of Transportation and Communications from 1970 to 1974 and Information Minister in 1974.
 After a brief period he became the Minister of Defense in 1974 and held the post till 1977.
 He became the leader of the party before the 1977 elections.
 When the then Prime Minister Rabin resigned following a scandal, Peres served as acting Prime Minister from April 22, 1977, to June 21, 1977.

-Shimon was made the chairman of the party following its defeat in the 1977 elections, a post he held till 1992.
+He was made the chairman of the party following its defeat in the 1977 elections, a post he held till 1992.
 In 1984 a ‘National Unity Government’ was formed where he became the Prime Minister of Israel for two non-consecutive terms in a rotation arrangement with Yitzhak Shamir, leader of the ‘Likud’ party.
 He remained Deputy Prime Minister and Minister of Foreign Affairs from 1986 to 1988 and thereafter Deputy Prime Minister and Minister of Finance till 1990.

 The ‘Israeli Labor Party’ made a comeback in the 1992 elections and Peres once again became the Minister of Foreign Affairs.
 The ‘Treaty of Peace’ with Jordan was signed in October 1994.

-Shimon became Prime Minister of Israel for the second time in November 1995 following the assassination of Yitzhak Rabin on November 4 that year.
+He became Prime Minister of Israel for the second time in November 1995 following the assassination of Yitzhak Rabin on November 4 that year.
 He held the post till June 18, 1996.
 The Peres Center for Peace’ that aims to create a foundation of peace between the people of the Middle East and advocates for social and economic development was founded by him in 1996.

-Shimon was a Foreign Affairs and Defense Committee member at the Knesset from 1996 to 1999.
+He was a Foreign Affairs and Defense Committee member at the Knesset from 1996 to 1999.
 From July 1999 to March 2001 he remained the Minister of Regional Cooperation and thereafter served as Deputy Prime Minister and Minister of Foreign Affairs in the National Unity government till October 2002.

-Peres left ’Israeli Labor Party’ and joined a newly formed ‘Kadima’ party on November 30, 2005, to support Ariel Sharon.
+He left ’Israeli Labor Party’ and joined a newly formed ‘Kadima’ party on November 30, 2005, to support Ariel Sharon.

-Peres became Minister for the Development of the Negev and Galilee and also Vice-Prime Minister in May 2006 after ‘Kadima’ won the elections and Ariel Sharon became Prime Minister of Israel.
+He became Minister for the Development of the Negev and Galilee and also Vice Prime Minister in May 2006 after ‘Kadima’ won the elections and Ariel Sharon became Prime Minister of Israel.
 The Knesset elected him as the 9th President of Israel on June 13, 2007.
 He took charge from July 15, 2007, and held the position till July 24, 2014.
+Queen Elizabeth II conferred upon him the honorary ‘Knight Grand Cross’ of the ‘Order of St Michael and St George’ in November 2008.
+In June 2012 President of United States, Barack Obama conferred upon him the ‘Presidential Medal of Freedom.
+Shimon Peres died on 28 September 2016 after suffering a massive stroke two weeks ago.

 During his life, Shimon was engaged in literary activities.
 In youth, he wrote poems.
 He was the author of a series of accounts: From the Diary of a Woman and the books The Next Step (1965), The Next Step (1965), David’s Sling (1970), And Now Tomorrow (1978), From These Men (1979), The New Middle East (1993), For the Future of Israel (1998) and Ben Gurion: A Political Life (2011).
-Shimon Peres died on 28 September 2016 after suffering a massive stroke two weeks ago.

 Peres' grandfather, Rabbi Zvi Meltzer had a great impact on his life.
 In an interview, Peres said: "As a child, I grew up in my grandfather's home… I was educated by him… my grandfather taught me Talmud.
 It was not as easy as it sounds.
 My home was not an observant one.
 My parents were not Orthodox but I was Haredi.
 At one point, I heard my parents listening to the radio on the Sabbath and I smashed it."